y0Phoenix/Smoothy/README.md

 * [tweetnacl](https://www.npmjs.com/package/tweetnacl): Is a dependency of discord.js.
 * [ytdl-core](https://www.npmjs.com/package/ytdl-core): Is required to both search and create audio streams from a YouTube video.
 * [yt-search](https://www.npmjs.com/package/yt-search): Is requred if want to find a video with search query instead of a pasted link.
+* [node-ytpl](https://www.npmjs.com/package/ytpl): Is required to search for YouTube playlists specified with a link (only works with unlisted and public playlists)

 ## Current Fuctionalities <a name="currentfunctionalities"></a>
 1. Message embeds for a cleaner more professional look when Smoothy replies to a command